dominicbiela/Clustering/README.md

 When visualising the data on a 3D projection, Figure 3, it is clear that removing the outliers from the dataset greatly helps focus more towards the bulk of the data.
-Furthermore, each variable was scaled, as Euclidean distance is sensitive to the scales or magnitude of the attributes, therefore the values would need standardising and brought into homogeneous ranges (Mohamad & Usman, 2013).
-The impact can be seen in Figure 4, 3
+Furthermore, each variable was scaled, as Euclidean distance is sensitive to the scales or magnitude of the attributes, therefore the values would need standardising and brought into homogeneous ranges.

-where the axes calibrate to become similar to each other, and scaled based on their magnitudes.

 ![Error points](https://user-images.githubusercontent.com/25266458/129878273-73b72740-f886-4ccc-b93e-116348592333.png)